floington500/MoleculeMaster/README.md

 ## Conclusion

 <p>I hope you enjoy using Stoicmd as much as I enjoyed building it.
 Feel free to fork and modify the code to meet your needs.
 If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.
-Thank you for hosting the fun event!</p>
+Thank you to the BH6 staff team for hosting the fun event!</p>